Schaudge/petsc/doc/developers/integration.rst

 .. rubric:: Footnotes

 .. [#closing_patterns_release] Unfortunately, these closing patterns `only work for MRs to a single default branch <https://gitlab.com/gitlab-org/gitlab/-/issues/14289>`__ (``main``), so you must manually close related issues for MRs to ``release``.

-.. [#review_click_comment] When introducing a new topic (thread) in reviewing an MR, one should submit with "Start Review" and not "Comment".

 .. [#review_on_line] A particularly useful feature is the `"insert suggestion" <https://docs.gitlab.com/ee/user/project/merge_requests/reviews/suggestions.html>`__ button in the comment box, to suggest an exact replacement on a line.